imogenkinsman/oura-rs/README.md

 Oura has a REST API for accessing your biometrics data (readiness, sleep, activity levels, bedtime).

-It uses OAuth2 authentication.
-This library does not include that functionality, and expects you to provide it with a valid OAuth2 token.
+The API uses OAuth2 authentication.
+This library does not include an Oauth2 intregration, and expects to be given a personal access token.

 ### Getting Started

-You need an our account, personal access token, and an API application.
-See this doc: https://cloud.ouraring.com/docs/
+Create an Oura account (if you haven't) and use that to create a personal access token.
+See oura docs:  https://cloud.ouraring.com/docs/.

 (insert more details + library examples here)